blukatdevelopment/UnchainedWorldsOld/character_creation/cultures_volume_1.md

 Though you've never wrestled an actual bear, you have wrestled a large performer in a bear suit in front of a crowd.
 You do not have disadvantage on grappling checks made against creatures one size larger than you.

 ### Juggler (requires at least 15 DEX)
 You know how to juggle expertly.
-You have advantage when you make skill checks leveraging this ability.
+You have advantage when you make checks leveraging this ability.

 ### Vice of Clarity (requires at least 15 CON)
 Whether it be coffee, tobacco, or biting your nails, you have a vice.
 When you expend a stamina die to indulge in your vice, you enter an altered state of mind and more easily ignore interruptions.
 For 1 minute, you have disadvantage on spell attack rolls, but have advantage when making concentration checks.